What Is the Most Common Birth Injury?

 Physicians can help prevent clavicle fractures by checking on the position of the baby in the days and weeks before the birth is scheduled to occur.
 Ultrasound images can help prevent fractures and other types of birth injuries.

-A clavicle fracture isn't the most serious injury that a baby can experience during birth.
+A clavicle fracture isn’t the most serious injury that a baby can experience during birth.
 However, properly diagnosis and treatment are important.
-People shouldn't have to pay even more in medical bills because a potential problem wasn't discovered when it could or should have been.
-If your baby was injured during childbirth, it may be wise to seek the advice of a Miami birth injury attorney to determine what your options are.
+People shouldn’t have to pay even more in medical bills because a potential problem wasn’t discovered when it could or should have been.
+If your baby was injured during childbirth, it may be wise to seek the advice of a Florida birth injury lawyer to determine what your options are.

 Source: Nationwide Children’s Hospital, “Newborn Clavicle Fractures,” accessed Nov.
 10, 2015